How to Sew a Baby Quilt for Beginners

-I had a whole lot of unused fabric in my closet from my ETSY baby store called Baby Boomba.
+I had a whole lot of unused fabric in my closet for Baby Boomba.
 So I decided to use it up and make a large blanket plus several smaller ones to sell.
 Quilts are blankets that have padding stuffed in between 2 layers and finished with straight stitching of lines for decoration and stability.
 However, for this tutorial, I am not going to use batting as the filler, but rather just 2 layers of bamboo fabric with a top decorative grid.
 I did sew a couple of other blankets with batting in the middle, and pictures for those are at the bottom of this post.

 What you will need:

 - Sewing Machine